Lemon Lime Macaron have lemon in the shells and key lime buttercream filling. They’re the perfect sweet tart treat.

 - Remove from heat and allow to cool completely before filling.

 For the buttercream: - Cream the shortening with the powdered sugar together in a medium mixing bowl and beat until combined.
-Add the key lime juice and meringue powder and continue to beat until the mixture is light, fluffy, and no longer grainy.
+Add the Key lime juice and meringue powder and continue to beat until the mixture is light, fluffy, and no longer grainy.
 If the buttercream is too thick, add the milk or cream a little at a time until it reaches your desired texture.

 Place the filling in a piping bag fitted with a plain tip (or glam it up and use a star tip like I did) and pipe the filling onto one shell, almost to the edge.
 Top with another shell and allow to rest before serving.